 - To distribute the sauce in the early years, McIlhenny used discarded cologne bottles.

 - As the years went by and Tabasco become more popular the McIlhenny's needed to expand their chili growing fields.
 Though some of the peppers are still grown on Avery Island, the company now has growers throughout Latin America.
-Regardless of the place it was grown, the seeds all originate on Avery Island then are transported to the growing fields around the different countries.
+Regardless of the place, it was grown, the seeds all originate on Avery Island then are transported to the growing fields around the different countries.
 The peppers are always hand-picked in the same manner they were by the original creator, Edmund McIlhenny.

 - After being picked from the fields (around the world), the chilies make their way back to the production facilities on Avery Island.
-There they are turned into a mash with salt (that comes from Avery Island) which is then stored in white oak barrels.
+There, they are turned into a mash with salt (that comes from Avery Island) which is then stored in white oak barrels.
 The barrels are sealed then a layer of salt is poured over the top, and then they are allowed to age for three years before proceeding.
 After being aged, the mash is quality checked then taken to machines to be mixed with vinegar and stirred for about a month.
-After the mixing the pulp and seeds are separated from the sauce, then it is poured into the jars, labeled, and ready for distribution.
+After mixing, the pulp and seeds are separated from the sauce, then it is poured into the jars, labeled, and ready for distribution.

 - The sauce is now sold in over 160 countries around the world and the labels are translated into 22 languages and dialects.
 Tabasco is even part of the official space shuttle menus and given to American overseas soldiers in their MREs or meals ready to eat.